 Talk to your bank first so that they have the chance to put things right.
 They need to give you their final response within eight weeks for most types of complaint.
 If you’re unhappy with their response, or if they don’t respond, let us know.

-We'll check your complaint is something we can deal with, and if it is, we'll investigate to understand what happened and what went wrong.
+We’ll check whether your complaint is something we can deal with.
+If it is, we’ll investigate to understand what happened and what went wrong.

 Find out more about making a complaint.